paynaik14/osiris-infrastructure/docker/team-8.md

 - **Challenges Faced**:
   1. Familiarizing myself with the use of `Docker SDK for Python`.
-  2. Understanding how to generate an API using RPC and the FastAPI.
+  2. Understanding how to generate an API using gRPC.

 - **Next Steps**:
   1. **Explore Docker's Options and Niches**:
      - Expand my understanding of Docker to make sure we have the desired outputs

-  2. **Implement the API Endpoint in FastAPI**:
+  2. **Implement the API Endpoint in gRPC**:
      - Set up a Python virtual environment with an RPC and test some Python Docker functionality.
-     - Ensure the FastAPI application runs on my computer
+     - Ensure the gRPC application runs on my computer
      - Begin writing out the API endpoint for `/api/removeDockerContainer` with basic functionality.
      - Use the `Docker SDK` to implement `removeDockerContainer`.